Off-policy Evaluation with Deeply-abstracted States: Proposed state abstractions for policy evaluation

-\textbf{Backward MDP-based model-irrelevance}.
-To illustrate the rationale behind the proposed model-based abstraction, we introduce the backward MDP model by reversing the time index.
-Under the (forward) MDP model assumption described in Section \ref{sec:data} and that the behavior policy $b$ is not history-dependent, actions and states following $S_t$ are independent of those occurred prior to the realization of $S_t$.
+To elaborate, we assume for now that the behavior policy $b$ is not history-dependent.
+We will relax this condition later.
+Under the MDP model assumption, actions and states following $S_t$ are independent of those occurred prior to the realization of $S_t$.
 Accordingly, $(S_{t-1},A_{t-1})$ is conditionally independent of $\{(S_k,A_k)\}_{k>t}$ given $S_t$.
-Recall that $T$ corresponds to the termination time of trajectories in $\mathcal{D}$.
-We define a time-reversed process consisting of state-action-reward triplets $\{(S_t,A_t,\rho^{\pi}(A_t,S_t)): t=T,\dots,1\}$.
+Recall that $T$ corresponds to the termination time of trajectories in the offline dataset.
+We define a time-reversed MDP consisting of state-action-reward triplets $\{(S_t,A_t,b(A_t|S_t)): t=T,\dots,1\}$.
 Its dynamics is described as follows (see also Figure \ref{fig:twoviews}(b) for the configuration): \begin{itemize}[leftmargin=*] \item \textbf{State-action transition}: Due to the aforementioned Markov property, the transition of the past state $S_{t+1}$ in the reversed process (future state in the original process) into the current state $S_{t}$ is independent of the past action $A_{t+1}$ in the reversed process (future action in the original process) while the behavior policy that generates $A_t$ depends on both the current state $S_t$ and the past state $S_{t+1}$ in the reversed process.
-This yields the time-reversed state-action transition function $\mathbb{P}(A_t=a,S_t=s|S_{t+1})$. \item \textbf{Reward generation}: For each state-action pair $(S_{t}, A_{t})$, we manually set the reward to the IS ratio $\rho^{\pi}(A_{t},S_{t})$, which plays a crucial role in constructing IS estimators. \end{itemize} Given this MDP, analogous to Definition \ref{def:model}, our objective is to identify a state abstraction that is crucial for predicting the reward (e.g., the IS ratio) and the reversed transition function.
-We provide the formal definition of the proposed backward MDP-based model-irrelevance (short for backward-model-irrelevance) below. \begin{Def}[Backward-model-irrelevance] $\phi$ is backward-model-irrelevant if for any $s^{(1)},s^{(2)} \in \mS$ whenever $\phi(s^{(1)})=\phi(s^{(2)})$, the followings hold for any $a \in\mA$, $x \in \mX$ and $t \in \mathbb{N}^+$:
+This yields the time-reversed state-action transition function $\mathbb{P}(A_t=a,S_t=s|S_{t+1})$. \item \textbf{Reward generation}: For each state-action pair $(S_{t}, A_{t})$, we manually set the reward to the behavior policy $b(A_{t}|S_{t})$, which plays a crucial role in constructing IS estimators. \end{itemize} Given this MDP, the second type of MSA is readily available by applying the model-irrelevance condition to the reversed process.
+Analogous to Definition \ref{def:model}, our objective is to identify a state abstraction that is crucial for predicting the reward (e.g., the behavior policy) and the reversed transition function.
+We refer to the resulting condition as backward-model-irrelevance (see the formal definition below), since it is derived from the backward MDP model. \begin{Def}[Backward-model-irrelevance] $\phi$ is backward-model-irrelevant if for any $s^{(1)},s^{(2)} \in \mathcal{S}$ whenever $\phi(s^{(1)})=\phi(s^{(2)})$, the followings hold for any $a \in\mathcal{A}$ , $x \in \mathcal{X}$ and $t \in \mathbb{N}^+$: